dhis2/dhis2-android-sdk/docs/content/developer/analytics.md

 - **Filters**: list of ids that act as a filter in the query.
 - **Values**: list of `DimensionalValue`.
 Each value contains an ordered list of ids that define the value.
 In the example above, the value "17" corresponds to "ANC 1st visit" ("fbfJHSPpUQD") and "August 2021" ("202108").
 You can use the metadata map to get more information from those ids.

 DimensionItems can be used either as dimensions or as filters.
 And multiple items of the same dimension can be combined in the same query.
-For example, this query gets "ANC 1st visit" (DataElement "fbfJHSPpUQD") and "ANC 1-3 Dropout Rate" (Indicator "ReUHfIn0pTQ") disaggregated by the category "Location: Fixed/Outreach" (Category "fMZEcRHuamy") using the options "Fixed" (CategoryOption "qkPbeWaFsnU") and "Outreach" (CategoryOption "wbrDrL2aYEc") within the last 3 months (Relative Period) in the UserOrganisationUnit (Relative OrganisationUnit) and classifying the values by data item legendSet.
+For example, this query gets "ANC 1st visit" (DataElement "fbfJHSPpUQD") and "ANC 1-3 Dropout Rate" (Indicator "ReUHfIn0pTQ") disaggregated by the category "Location: Fixed/Outreach" (Category "fMZEcRHuamy") using the options "Fixed" (CategoryOption "qkPbeWaFsnU") and "Outreach" (CategoryOption "wbrDrL2aYEc") within the last 3 months (Relative Period) in the UserOrganisationUnit (Relative OrganisationUnit), classifying the values by data item legendSet and overriding the aggregation type:

 ```java
 d2.analyticsModule().analytics()